 9 | Lumpia

-Lumpia is a popular dish found in almost every Filipino celebration, hence also a favorite subject of memes about foods.
+Lumpia is one of the popular main dishes found in almost every celebration in the Philippines, hence also a favorite subject of memes about foods.
 It is actually a spring roll wherein a thin pastry skin called lumpia wrapper is filled with sauteed minced meat and chopped vegetables such as carrots, cabbage, and bean sprout.
 Lumpia has two other versions called lumpiang shanghai and fresh lumpia.
 Lumpiang shanghai uses ground pork and minced carrots only while fresh lumpia uses tofu, potato, and sometimes sweet potato in addition to pork and carrots.
 Fresh lumpia isn’t fried but is equally delicious.

 10 | Pancit